 Lending Club is the world’s largest online credit marketplace.
 Applying for a personal loan or debt consolidation loan through Lending Club is easy because all of the work is done online.
 You can request a quote online and see what you qualify for in a matter of minutes.
 Getting an instant quote won’t impact your credit score, either.

-As of June 2016, Lending Club has funded over $20 billion in loans.
 You can request a personal loan worth up to $40,000 with fixed rates and no hidden fees.
 With fixed rates, your payments don’t change from month to month, so planning and budgeting is easier.
-Fixed APRs for 36-month loans range from 5.99%–35.89% and APRs for 60-month loans range from 7.46%–34.34% depending on your loan grade.
+APRs range from 6.95%–35.89% and the minimum repayment term is 36 months.
 Lending Club lets you pay off your loan early to reduce interest charges with no prepayment penalty.

 - Full name

 - Social Security number

 Loans through Avant are available in amounts ranging from $2,000–$35,000.
 The company offers fixed rate APRs between 9.95%–35.99%, and you can choose from loan terms ranging from 24–60 months*, depending on your needs.
 Avant branded credit products are issued by WebBank, member FDIC.